divyanshkatiyar/divyanshkatiyar/README.md

 ---

 ## Academic Achievements 🎓
-- Pursuing B.Tech from HBTU Kanpur with 8.636 SGPA
+- Pursuing B.Tech in Civil Engineering with 8.636 SGPA since 2025
-- Passed Intermediate with 95.4 % from CBSE Board
+- Passed Intermediate with 95.4 % from CBSE Board in 2024
-- Passed High School with 91.2 % from CBSE Board
+- Passed High School with 91.2 % from CBSE Board in 2022